Boolean approximate counting CSPs with weak conservativity, and implications for ferromagnetic two-spin: Counting CSPs with strictly increasing and strictly decreasing permissive unary functions

 \begin{proof} The proof of the lemma has two parts.
 First, we show that if $\Gud$ does not contain any nontrivial binary functions, then every function in $\Gud$ has affine support.
 Next, we show that if every function in $\Gud$ has affine support and $\cF\nsubseteq\cN$, then there exists $g\in\Gud$ which satisfies $g(x,y,z)=c\cdot\oplus_3(x,y,z)$ for some non-zero constant $c$.

 To prove that every function in $\Gud$ has affine support, we assume the opposite and show this leads to a contradiction.
-In particular, assume $\Gud$ does not contain any nontrivial binary functions but there exists a function $f\in\Gud$ which does not have affine support.
-Note that the arity of $f$ must be at least 3 since all unary functions and trivial binary functions have affine support.
+In particular, assume there exists a function $f\in\Gud$ which does not have affine support.
+All unary functions have affine support, so $f$ cannot be unary.
+Furthermore, all binary functions in $\Gud$ are trivial and a trivial binary function is either log-modular or it has a support on exactly 2 inputs.
+Recall from Section~\ref{sec:binfn} that any log-modular binary function $b(x,y)$ can be written as $u(x)v(y)$ for some $u,v\in\cB_1$; hence it has support on 1, 2 or 4 inputs.
+Now any subset of $\{0,1\}^2$ of size 1, 2 or 4 is an affine relation -- in other words all trivial binary functions have affine support.
+Therefore, the function $f$ cannot be binary, so it has arity at least 3.

 By Observation~\ref{obs:pinning}, the pinning functions $\delta_0$ and $\delta_1$ are contained in $\Gud$.
 Now, the proof of Lemma 11 in \cite{dyer_complexity_2009} shows that, if $f$ is a nonnegative function with $\ari(f)>2$ and $f$ does not have affine support, then $\ang{f,\delta_0,\delta_1}$ (and thus $\Gud$) contains a function of arity 2 which does not have affine support.
 This contradicts the assumption that all binary functions in $\Gud$ are trivial.
 Therefore, every function in $\Gud$ must have affine support.

 To prove that $\Gud$ contains a scaled parity function, suppose there exists a function $h\in\Gud\setminus\cN$.
 All unary functions are contained in $\cN$ since they are generators of the functional clone $\cN$.
 Furthermore, as noted in Section~\ref{sec:binfn}, any binary log-modular function can be written as $u(x)u'(y)$, where $u,u'\in\cB_1$ are appropriate unary functions.
 Thus, all trivial binary functions are contained in $\cN$.
 Hence, $h$ has arity at least 3.
 It is not the all-zero function, as that is also contained in $\cN$.
 By the first part of this proof, $h$ has affine support.
 Since all binary functions in $\Gud$ are trivial, all 2-pinnings of $h$ (as defined in Section~\ref{s:definitions}) must be trivial.